SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/07-log-requests-in-bigquery/README.md

 </p>

 👉  In Open Connectors, go to Connectors and search for BigQuery and select Authenticate.
 It will open the configuration screen to create a new instance.
 Enter the required information and complete the authorization flow to grant Open Connectors access to BigQuery.

+> ⚠️ If you set the `User Type` to `External`, remember that you will need to `Publish the application` and confirm that you want to publish it before creating the instance.
+If not, OpenConnectors will not be able to authenticate against Google Cloud.

 ![Create BigQuery instance in Open Connectors](assets/create-bigquery-instance.gif)
 <p align = "center">